hujack891/MRAG/data/doc_cleaned/Celestial_Nonary_Pill_Locations.md

 ## The New West Celestial Nonary Pill

-The New West Celestial Nonary Pill

 ![The New West Nonary.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/a/aa/The_New_West_Nonary.jpg)

 This Nonary Pill is on the grounds of the New Thunderclap Temple.
 Once you enter the temple grounds, run straight through the second entrance and take the stairs on the left.
 Head into the building on the left and run up the stairs inside to reach the second story.
 Continue up the steps behind the building and turn right.
 There, you will see a large frozen pond.
 The pill chest is sitting on a table in the pond.

 ## The Webbed Hollow Celestial Nonary Pill

-The Webbed Hollow Celestial Nonary Pill

 ![Webbed Hollow Nonary.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/4/4f/Webbed_Hollow_Nonary.jpg)